 Goal setting is only meaningful when you have a system in place to hold yourself and employees accountable for fulfilling objectives.
 When people make commitments to complete tasks in a transparent work environment, they experience the effect of social discipline and feel obligated to follow through to protect their integrity.
 No one wants to be the person that lets the team down or misses an important deadline!

-Many organisations use performance management programs to make creating and measuring goal advancement easier.
-Samewave is a social performance management software program designed to make it easy for businesses to leverage social technology and foster accountability and responsibility towards goals.
+Many organisations use performance management programs or teamwork software to make creating and measuring goal advancement easier.
+Software can help to foster accountability and responsibility towards goals within teams.
 Everyone can view progress towards one another's goals and targets, so there's no question about who is responsible for completing certain tasks within specific time frames.